conjurer-rich/fast-flow-flywheel/pages/toolkit/facilitating-fast-flow-book.md

 ## 👉 Want to see this book happen?

 Head over to [facilitatingfastflow.com](https://facilitatingfastflow.com) and add your name.
-If enough people are interested, I’ll start writing—and you’ll be first to hear when it’s ready.
+If enough people are interested, I’ll start writing, and you’ll be first to hear when it’s ready.

 Let’s build the guide we all wish we had.